Blog

 - Shim, W.J. et al. (2016).
 Identification and quantification of microplastics using Nile Red staining.
 Marine Pollution Bulletin, 113(1-2), 469-476.

-Get the world's first at-home microplastics test kit for $50.
+Get the at-home microplastics test kit for $50.
 Two complete tests per kit.
 See microplastics glow pink under blue light — no lab, no waiting.